Kahina-Mac/lab-two-2019/README.md

 > It is important that both devices have the same baud rate (transmission speed). [more info](https://fr.wikipedia.org/wiki/UART)
 > You should change the baud rate in your client to read the data correctly.

-To send data to the other device we can easily use.
-It will print `string`.
+To send data to the other device we can use following instruction.
 ```C
 Serial.print("string");
 ```
+It will print `string`.

-To read data from other device, we can use following code.
+To read data from other device, we can use the following instruction.
 ```C
 byte b = Serial.read();
 ```
-For more information click [here](http://wiring.org.co/reference/Serial.html)
+For more information about `Serial` take a look [here](https://www.arduino.cc/reference/en/language/functions/communication/serial/) or [here](http://wiring.org.co/reference/Serial.html)

 A simple program:
 ```C